pulibrary/pdc_describe/docs/test_data_in_production.md

 # How to move data from test fixtures to production

-One of our goals for data migration is to have 5 - 10 sample objects that we have:
+One of our goals for data migration is to have 5 - 10 sample objects for which we have:
 * Validated description in our submission form
 * Solid, well tested indexing and display in PDC Discovery